 Fanboyism is always going to make your game or community a target of very harsh criticism.
 There’s nothing you can do about it, but hey, any attention is good attention.
 It’s paid off for Notch in the end.
 However, some people just plain and simply overdo it.

 Jeb’s tweets are endlessly upvoted to the top of Reddit and chattered about for days.
 Even when it is something as simple as being able to place an upside-down block.
 Guys.
 Come on.
-There is more out there in the world of gaming than getting hyped up over being able to place a block in another direction, or being able to stack one block with another.
+There is more out there in the world of than getting hyped up over being able to place a block in another direction, or being able to stack one block with another.

 Why are developers like Jeb focusing on small and ridiculous aspects of the gameplay like this, rather than really advancing it, or fixing the countless bugs that exist?
 Well, because everyone buys into it and makes a scene over the smallest, 5-minute tweaks.